 As of PostgreSQL version 9 the default output encoding has changed to hex.
 In order to fix issues with seiscomp log in to your database and run the following command.

 Create database [yes]:

 If MySQL is selected it is possible to let seiscomp setup to create the database and all tables for you.
-If the database has been created already, say ‘no’ here.
+Otherwise currently not and you need to set up the database manually following the given instructions.
+If the database has been created already, answer ‘no’ here.

 MYSQL root password (input not echoed) :